 "I shall make my own fate in the lands east of Nod, across the Sea of Sorrows, far from the shores of Eden.
 I shall establish my kingdom in exile, set my children upon thrones of gold, and rule over Seth's brood as I deem fit.
 For surely it is better to rule honestly in darkness than to humble myself falsely in the light.
 Surely it is better to reign in Hell than to serve in Heaven." -- Caine, Erciyes Fragments III (Temptations)

 "Dark Medieval" best describes the setting of our chronicle.
 At first glimpse, the dark medieval differs little from what we modern folk know as the Middle Ages.
-In fact, it is one and the same, at least on the surface.
-Villagers toil the land, living a short and harsh existence, knowing only the present and the word of God.
-Priests speak of damnation and salvation, while monks keep the knowledge of the lost eras in damp monasteries.
-All across the continent, feudal lords, from lowly and chivalrous knights to tyrranical kings, rule over all they survey and fight for God in far-off lands.
+In fact, it is one and the same, at least at a glance.
+Villagers toil the land, living a short and harsh existence, knowing only the difficulties of the present and the divine word of God.
+Priests speak of damnation and salvation, while monks keep the knowledge of lost eras hidden away in damp monasteries.
+All across the continent, feudal lords, from the lowly and chivalrous knights to tyrannical and power-hungry kings, rule over all they survey and fight for God in far-off lands.
 However, beneath the surface, dark medieval Europe is a place of horrors and nightmares where vampires, werewolves, witches and demons are all too real.

 The dark medieval world thus blends actual history and fictional horror.
 It is a brutal time when parish priests warn that the signs of the Apocalypse are everywhere and that devils tempt the pious and saintly.
 Villages and hamlets exist in total isolation, surrounded by deep woodlands filled with the ghastly howls of man-beasts and the disturbing chants of witches practicing their dark arts.
 Across Europe, fortified cities have bloomed with the false promise of security and freedom.
 In truth, their crooked cobblestone streets and labyrinthine alleyways are virtual prisons from which not even the dead can escape.

-The dark medieval world is flavored with isolation and desolation.
-Vast leagues of untamed hinterland seperate villages from cities and hide things that are much worse than mere fabled monsters.
+The dark medieval world is flavored with xenophobia and desolation.
+Vast leagues of untamed hinterland separate villages from cities and hide things that are much worse than mere fabled monsters.
 Forests are dark and forbidding expanses, shielded by shadows during the day and illuminated by the faint light of the moon by night.
-The wind howls through towering castles, lone sentinels whose walls have been stained crimson with blood.
-Superstition and fear keep commoners and nobles alike confined to their homes, cowering around feeble candles until morning comes.
-In monasteries and universities, scholars and scribes struggle to pierce this uncertain darkness with ancient fragments and half-remembered truths.
-Kings wage desperate wars to keep the encroaching darkness at bay, the Church tries to spread the light of Christianity through misguided crusades, and the dreaded Cainites rule the night.
+The wind howls through towering castles, lone sentinels whose walls have been stained crimson with freshly spilled blood.
+Superstition and fear keep commoners and nobles alike confined to their homes, cowering around guttering candles until morning comes.
+In monasteries and universities, scholars and scribes struggle to pierce this uncertain darkness with ancient fragments and half-remembered truths from a halcyon time long gone.
+Kings wage desperate wars to keep the encroaching darkness at bay, the Church struggles endlessly to spread the light of Christianity through misguided crusades, and the dreaded Cainites rule the night.

 Set to begin in 1197AD, this is a historical game, deriving a good part of its dramatic energy and focus from real historic events; the Albigensian Crusade, the conflicts of Emperor Fredrick II and the rekindling of the Guelph-Ghibelline conflict in Italy (to only name three).
 The chronicle's roots, however, stretch far back to the chaos that spread across the known world after the collapse of Rome, a time when a mighty empire fractured and splintered into the many kingdoms that rule Europe in the dawning 12th century.
 Historically, the "Dark Ages" refer to the short span of centuries, roughly from the fall of Rome in the late 5th century to the rise of Emperor Charlemagne in the 8th century.
 However, the term "Dark Ages" perfectly captures the atmospheric merging of history and horror inherent in this chronicle, hence the anachronistic usage.